cvat-ai/cvat/site/content/en/docs/administration/basics/admin-account.md

 This section is for users who whant to be a bit more flexible with CVAT use.

-The user you register by default does not have the right to view a list of tasks or modify permissions, so you must create a superuser.
+The user you register by default does not have full permissions on the instance, so you must create a superuser.
 The superuser can use [Django administration panel](http://localhost:8080/admin) to assign groups (roles) to other users.
-<br>Available roles are: user (default), admin, worker.
+<br>Available roles are: user (default), admin, business, worker.

 ### Prerequisites